The Upper Room

 Current Needs:

-“The Upper Room needs meditations (devotionals) that address daily situations and help readers see the connections between scripture and their situation.
+: “The Upper Room needs meditations (devotionals) that address daily situations and help readers see the connections between scripture and their situation.
 We want writing that is genuine and direct, not pious and filled with religious jargon.
 We particularly need material based on the books of law and history from Hebrew scripture (the Old Testament).
 We need meditations that address how faith is lived out in the workplace, relationships between parents and adult children, loneliness, parenting teenagers, and social action as an expression of Christian faith.
 We would also like to see meditations that help people understand how personal relationship with Christ differs from knowing about Christ and the church.
-We always need good meditations for the special days of the Christian year – Advent and Christmas, the Sundays of Lent, Easter, and Pentecost.
+We always need good meditations for the special days of the Christian year — Advent and Christmas, the Sundays of Lent, Easter, and Pentecost.
 Typically, meditations are 250-300 in length.”
+Pays $30 for 250-300 words.
+Submit query by mail with SASE or online at http://submissions.upperroom.org.

 Pays $30 for 250-300 words.
 Submit query by email or by mail with SASE.